 Although John Bissell originally operated the ferry so that he could graze his cattle on the East side of the river, it very quickly became a very important economic and transportation link between Boston on the East side of the river and Hartford, New Haven and New York on the West side of the river.
 The Bissell family had a monopoly on the ferry for 150 years.

-Regardless, I think this is the final ferry report for the state.
-I’ll let you know.
-At the least, you now know the origin of the name of Bissell Bridge (I-291) north of Hartford.
+At least now know the origin of the name of Bissell Bridge (I-291) north of Hartford.

 For the heck of it, here’s a cool story about a covered bridge that used to span the Connecticut a few miles north up in Enfield.
 I can’t really think of a better place to link this, so here you are.